symbat-bekzhigit/VR-HandVenture/README.md

 **Demo:**

-INSERT link to DEMO VIDEO
+Here's the link to the demo: [https://youtu.be/LoHQYJpVKYc](https://www.youtube.com/watch?v=dzQ5gxI77Xc)

 **Aspects that I’m proud of:**